Iceland Hiking FAQ: Guided Tours, Safety, Booking and More

 Short answer:

-No, pets cannot join group tours.
+No, not in shared tours for sure, pets cannot join group tours.

 Long answer: